TGM-HIT/typst-diploma-thesis/README.md

 ## Getting Started

-Using the Typst web app, you can create a project by e.g. using this link: https://typst.app/?template=tgm-hit-thesis&version=latest.
+Using the Typst web app, you can create a project by e.g. using the "Create new project in app" button on the package's [Universe page](https://typst.app/universe/package/tgm-hit-thesis).

 To work locally, use the following command: